Updownquark/MUIS/README.md

 Quick
 ====

+Quality User Interface Creation Kit

 My user inteface architecture

-(Copied from the old repository description at https://code.google.com/p/webapplicationmarkup/, so may not be up-to-date and may call itself WAM occasionally)
+(Copied from the old repository description at https://code.google.com/p/webapplicationmarkup/, so may not be up-to-date and may call itself WAM or MUIS occasionally)

 The goal of the Quick project is to replace HTML as the most practical means of creating and distributing full-featured web applications.
 It aims to be a DOM-based, java-based language that allows developers to easily write applications viewable in a browser without the headache of the inherent language deficiencies of HTML/CSS/javascript and without browser dependencies.